emahuni/sails-hook-et-polymorphic-orm/README.md

 ```

 #### What happens when we populate?
 After adding records and doing `addToCollection` on their reletives, we need to find out their associations.
-To get the related polymorphic records the hook populates the polymophic relationships when we use a special populate syntax.

-For example, to get status records for any model that associates itself with status, just do the normal (for simplicity we will stick with House and Person models only):
+To get status records for any model that associates itself with status, just do the normal (for brevity we will stick with House and Person models):

 ```js
 let statuses await Person.find().populate('statuses');